Eminent lawyer and former Union Law Minister Ram Jethmalani passes away at 95

 Veteran lawyer, Ram Jethmalani announces retirement

 He has two sons and two daughters, of whom, Mahesh Jethmalani and Rani Jethmalani are also well-known lawyers.
 He announced his retirement from judicial profession on 10 September 2017.
-Parvati came to his life at the age of 90.

 He was elected a member of parliament in the 6th and 7th Lok Sabha on a Bharatiya Janata Party (BJP) ticket from Mumbai.
 He has served as Law Minister of India and also as Minister of Urban Development during the prime ministership of Atal Bihari Vajpayee against whom he later contested election in the general elections of 2004 from Lucknow constituency.
 However, in 2010 he came back to BJP and was elected to Rajya Sabha on its ticket from Rajasthan.
 He has been criticised as being opportunistic because of this.